essmurali/movieshubapi/README.md

-This project was developed in Lumen Framework
+# Movies Hub API

-The webervice was created to  handle movies list, movie search from the JSON data
+The webservice was developed in Lumen framework.
+The scope of the project was to parse movies list from JSON and return the response in JSON format based on the endpoint call.